Jordan Bannister: Carlton

+Bannister played for Carlton from 2004 until 2009 for a total of 53 games and 17 goals.

+In 2015, Bannister revealed during the 2007 season of how his former senior coach Denis Pagan urged him to enjoy the second half of Carlton’s Round 16 clash with Brisbane at the ‘Gabba because it would be the last of his AFL career.
+“He told me at half-time of that game I’ve had enough chances and son, that will be your last one, go out and enjoy the second half.
+That’s done’,” “Which, really rattled me because I knew Denis was a man of his word.
+Luckily enough, something happened a day later ...”
+Pagan was sacked as senior coach of Carlton and Brett Ratten took the reins, “Ratts straight away came up to me, because he’d heard what had happened and a few of the boys had too He said: ‘I’m going to play you every game for the rest of the season”.

 Umpiring career

 Following retirement from playing, Bannister pursued umpiring under the AFL's Player Pathway Program.
 He umpired at metropolitan and country level for most of 2010 but was appointed to his senior VFL debut in Round 17.
 Formally added to the VFL list in 2011 he umpired 15 senior matches and the VFL Reserves elimination final that year.

 Successfully trialing in the 2012 pre-season, Bannister was appointed to the AFL list of umpires for 2012 in the specially created 33rd position reserved for player pathway umpires.
 He officiated in his first AFL match in Round 1, between North Melbourne and his former club Essendon.
 Capping an outstanding first season he was selected to umpire in the finals and officiated in the Geelong-Fremantle elimination final.

 On 15 April 2013, Bannister's brother, Rick, was involved in a horse jumping accident which left him a quadriplegic.
 Jordan umpired the remainder of the 2013 season but announced his retirement in October citing the difficulty of balancing work, family and umpiring; but five months later, after Rick's condition and rehabilitation had improved, Bannister returned to the AFL umpiring panel; Rick died later that year.

 Bannister retired from umpiring shortly before the 2017 season, finishing his career having umpired 97 AFL games.
 Across an AFL career spanning sixteen years, Bannister played and umpired a total of 164 games.

+Since 2023, Bannister has been an AFL Tribunal Panelist.

+In 2025, Bannister returned to umpiring joining the AFLW Umpiring panel.

 Bannister's father, Wayne Bannister was a boxer who was the Australian welterweight champion.